 Ms. Freed is a member of the Democratic Task Force and board counsel for the Women’s Political Caucus of New Jersey.
-She serves on the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
-Ms. Freed is currently involved in the Newark Scholars Program, which provides full scholarships to Newark Academy to deserving students from the City of Newark.
+She serves on the Newark Academy Board of Governors and is involved in the Newark Scholars Program, which provides full scholarships to Newark Academy to deserving students from the City of Newark.
+Ms. Freed serves on the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
 Ms. Freed served as a trustee for Partners for Women and Justice from November of 2011 to November 2014.
-Ms. Freed has been recognized by New Jersey Law Journal, “Forty Under 40″ (2008) and NJ Biz Magazine, “Forty Under 40″ (2010).
+Ms. Freed has been recognized by New Jersey Law Journal, “Forty Under 40“ (2008) and NJ Biz Magazine, “Forty Under 40“ (2010).
 Ms. Freed was honored by Newark Academy as a “Woman of Distinction” for the Class of 1994 for her contributions to the legal industry and to the community (2014).

-She is co-Chair of the firm’s Inclusionary Initiative, which encompasses the firm’s Women’s Initiative and Diversity Initiative.
+She served as co-Chair of the firm’s Inclusionary Initiative, which encompasses the firm’s Women’s Initiative and Diversity Initiative, from 2013 to 2015.
 The Inclusionary Initiative focuses on the common goal of fostering better lawyers and serving our clients’ needs.
-Ms. Freed also serves as the firm’s point Marketing Partner and is responsible for overseeing the day-to-day operations of the firm’s Marketing Department.
+Ms. Freed currently serves as the firm’s point Marketing Partner and is responsible for overseeing the day-to-day operations of the firm’s Marketing Department.